jaekimandy/terraform_aws_sample/README.md

 8. Route Table Association for Public Subnet
 9. create a security group for ec2 for port 22 and 80
 11. create a security group for rds for port 5432
+12. Import key-pair ( Terraform destroy doesn't remove key-pair, so it needs to be manually deleted through console)
-12. Create an ec2 instance linked with the public subnet and security group for ec2
+13. Create an ec2 instance linked with the public subnet and security group for ec2
-13. Create a subnet group for RDS
+14. Create a subnet group for RDS
-14. create a rds database
+15. create a rds database